8 Online Tools

 - Strength: Log10(observed / expected).
 This measure describes how large the enrichment effect is.
 It’s the ratio between i) the number of proteins in your network that are annotated with a term and ii) the number of proteins that we expect to be annotated with this term in a random network of the same size.

 - Signal: The signal is defined as a weighted harmonic mean between the observed/expected ratio and -log(FDR).
-FDR tends to emphasize larger terms due to their potential for achieving lower p-values, while the observed/expected ratio highlights smaller terms, which have a high foreground to background ratio but cannot achieve low FDR values due to their size.
+FDR tends to emphasise larger terms due to their potential for achieving lower p-values, while the observed/expected ratio highlights smaller terms, which have a high foreground to background ratio but cannot achieve low FDR values due to their size.
 The signal measure seeks to balance both metrics for a more intuittive ordering of enriched terms.

 - False Discovery Rate: This measure describes how significant the enrichment is.
 Shown are p-values corrected for multiple testing within each category using the Benjamini–Hochberg procedure.